Flour Massacre: Victims

 Initial reports of the incident said that 50 people were killed.
 The Palestinian Foreign Ministry confirmed the incident and said that 70 people died and at least 250 were wounded.
 The Palestinian Ministry of Health in Gaza later revised the death toll to least 112, with about 760 people injured.
 Palestinian ambassador to the United Nations Riyad Mansour later told reporters that the death toll rose to 122, but his statement was unable to be verified.

 Kamal Adwan Hospital in Gaza City reported receiving approximately 100 people injured with gunshot wounds and the bodies of 12 people who had been killed.
-Journalist Hussam Shabat reported that every casualty he saw at that hospital had suffered bullet wounds, "including to the chest, jaw and shoulder."
-The director of Kamal Adwan stated, "We are operating on batteries... we have no operating rooms.
+Journalist Hossam Shabat reported that every casualty he saw at that hospital had suffered bullet wounds, "including to the chest, jaw and shoulder."
+The director of Kamal Adwan stated: "We are operating on batteries [...] we have no operating rooms.
 I stand helpless.
-We are simply administering first-aid treatment only."
-The head of nursing at al-Shifa Hospital, Jadallah al-Shafei, described how "the hospital was flooded with dozens of dead bodies and hundreds of injured.
+We are simply administering first-aid treatment only".
+The head of nursing at al-Shifa Hospital, Jadallah al-Shafei, described how:"The hospital was flooded with dozens of dead bodies and hundreds of injured.
 The majority of the victims suffered gunshots and shrapnel in the head and upper parts of their bodies.
-They were hit by direct artillery shelling, drone missiles and gun firing."
-At Al-Awda Hospital, director Dr. Mohammed Salha told reporters that 142 of the 176 wounded brought to the hospital had gunshot wounds, and that the remaining 34 were injured from a stampede.
-Stephane Dujarric, the spokesperson for the United Nations Secretary-General, stated that among the injured patients, "there were a large number of gunshot wounds."
-Similar comments were made by Giorgios Petropoulos, leader of the Gaza unit of the United Nations Office for the Coordination of Humanitarian Affairs, who visited al-Shifa Hospital; Petropoulos also spoke of a patient telling him that Israeli forces "shot into the thickest part of the crowd".
+They were hit by direct artillery shelling, drone missiles and gun firing."At al-Awda Hospital, director Dr. Mohammed Salha told reporters that 142 of the 176 wounded brought to the hospital had gunshot wounds, and that the remaining 34 were injured from a stampede.
+Stephane Dujarric, the spokesperson for the United Nations Secretary-General, stated that among the injured patients: "there were a large number of gunshot wounds".
+Similar comments were made by Giorgios Petropoulos, leader of the Gaza unit of the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), who visited al-Shifa Hospital; Petropoulos also spoke of a patient telling him that Israeli forces "shot into the thickest part of the crowd".

-The spokesperson of the Gaza Health Ministry said that the death toll was expected to rise as dozens of the wounded were reported to be in critical or serious condition.
+The spokesperson of the Gaza Health Ministry (GHM) said that the death toll was expected to rise as dozens of the wounded were reported to be in critical or serious condition.
 The injuries of patients taken to al-Shifa Hospital varied, ranging from gunshot wounds to being trampled to being struck by artillery shells from tanks.
 The head of ambulance services at al-Shifa stated the hospital was overwhelmed by the large of wounded.
 At least 160 of the wounded were taken to Al-Awda Hospital, where patients were treated for gunshot wounds and tank shell injuries.
 A doctor at the hospital told The Independent that 27 of the patients needed urgent surgery, but fuel shortages caused difficulty in conducting them.
-The Palestinian Red Crescent stated that many of the wounded would not receive treatment due to the healthcare system collapse.
+The Palestinian Red Crescent Society (PRCS) stated that many of the wounded would not receive treatment due to the healthcare system collapse.